-If we construct the tree from a multiple alignment where we consider each column as an independent character, there are two alternative ways to apply branch-and-bound heuristics to the problem of finding the most parsimonious tree.
-Assume the alignment has m columns, as shown in Figure 6.1.
-The first strategy does branch-and-bound on the alignment columns, and the second one does branch-and-bound on the alignment rows, i.e. the leaves of the tree.
-Both procedures have in common that they start with an upper bound on the total cost of the most parsimonious tree, obtained e.g. by an approximation algorithm such as a minimum spanning tree (see Section 6.4.3).
+If we construct a tree from a multiple alignment of n taxa as shown in Figure 6.1 where we consider each of the m columns as an independent character, there are two alternative ways to explore the solution space to find a most parsimonious tree: column-by-column and row-by-row.
+Both procedures have in common that they start with an upper bound on the total cost of a most parsimonious tree, obtained e.g. by an approximation algorithm such as a minimum spanning tree (see Section 6.4.3).
+This upper bound allows to prune the search space and is updated whenever a tighter bound is found.